 What you should see.
 The Jewel Walk is the crowd puller, because this is the same spot where the Lord Buddha is believed to have gone on a seven days walking meditation after he was enlightened.

 11. Victoria Memorial, Kolkata

-The Victoria Memorial is indisputably one of the best examples of British architecture in India.
+The Victoria Memorial is indisputably one of the best examples of British architecture in West Bengal .
 The idea for the monument goes to Lord Curzon, the then Viceroy.
 While its actual designing and implantation was by Sir William Emerson.
-Inside the premises of Victoria Memorial stands a beautiful garden along with a museum containing British memorabilia like sculptures, paintings, weapons and artefacts, besides others.
+Inside the premises of Victoria Memorial stands a beautiful garden along with a museum containing British memorabilia like sculptures, paintings, weapons and artifacts, besides others.
 One of the best paintings is that by the famous Russian artist Vasili Verestchagin which depicts the Prince of Wales in Jaipur in 1876.

 What you should see.
 A special attraction is the black bronze statue “Angel of Victory” which lies at the apex of the memorial’s dome.
 During clear weather, it also acts as a weathercock.

 The Ajanta & Ellora Caves in Aurangabad are a UNESCO World Heritage Sites and an example of outstanding craftsmanship.
 They are also one of the most fascinating historical places in India.
 It’s amazing to think that each rock carving was done by hand.
 Also, it stuns onlookers with its intricate design and artwork.
 Another equally interesting fact is that these caves was an accidental discovery by the British officer John Smith.
 There are 29 caves belonging to Hinduism, Jainism and Buddhism.
 There are 34 caves at Ellora, out of which 12 are Buddhist, 17 are Hindu and 5 are Jain.